Athletic Handbook for Athletes and Parents

 * It is important to remember that participation on an athletic team is a privilege and not a right.
 Being part of and maintaining one’s membership on a given team means accepting all of the responsibilities of an athlete.
 Unlike recreational or intramural teams, equal or guaranteed playing time is not assured.
 Coaches will make the necessary decisions and utilize those players best suited to the conditions or demands of the particular contest on any given day.

-**** (‘The “Chain of Command” is a step-by-step process bringing together the primary individuals for discussion purposes.
-Each level is in place in order to assist in the process conflict resolution.)
+**** (The “Chain of Command” is a step-by-step process bringing together the primary individuals for discussion purposes.
+Each level is in place in order to assist in the process of conflict resolution.)

 *There is a proper chain of command that should be followed when a

-parent/guardian submits a complaint and/or concern and it is as follows:
+parent/guardian submits a complaint and/or concern and they are as follows:

 - Every effort should be made to resolve a complaint with the coach involved.